ngless-toolkit/ngless/docs/sources/backwards.md

 As NGLess uses a version declaration string at the top of script means that NGLess can change its behaviour depending on the version used in the script.

+This page documents the fixes that are currently implemented.

 ## NGLess 1.1

 - The way that CIGAR sequence lengths are computed has changed to match samtools.
 This implies that the computation of `min_match_size` and `min_identity_pc` have slightly changed.
 - Starting in NGLess 1.1, `countfile` reorders its input if necessary.
-- `count` now handles multiple lines of comments at the top of its `functional_map` arguments
+- The `count` function now accepts multiple lines of comments at the top of its `functional_map` arguments

 ## NGLess 0.8

-- select changes how a corner case is handled.
+- The `select` handles a strange corner case differently (it was arguably wrong before, but affects very few reads).

 ## NGLess 0.6